BikashShaw/MusicWebApp/ReadMe.md

-AngularJS crud with Spring REST and MongoDB
+AngularJS CRUD with Spring REST and MongoDB